 And you must get it in your mind that both losing excess pounds (body fat) and getting the most from HIIT exercises is a process that takes time.

-Getting your body and your mind to cooperate can be a mentally tough and seem like it’s all uphill for awhile.
+Getting your body and your mind to cooperate can be mentally tough and seem like it’s all uphill for a while.

 You need to understand that: